Energy relaxation in hot electron quantum optics via acoustic and optical phonon emission: Acoustic-phonon-induced drift-diffusion in energy space

 \section{Acoustic-phonon-induced drift-diffusion in energy space}

 Emission of LA phonons leads electrons to lose energy and, unlike LO emission, this occurs over a continuous range of energies.
 Furthermore, the stochasticity of this process leads to a broadening of the electron distributions as they travel.
-These changes in the electron distribution are apparent in \fig{FIG:flopLOW}, where the centre of the $A^{(0)}$ distribution is slightly lower than its $\delta E = 0$ starting position and the standard deviation of this distribution is also greater than its starting value of 1\,meV.
+This broadening is just about apparent in \fig{FIG:flopLOW}, where the standard deviation of the $A^{(0)}$ distributions are greater than the starting value of 1\,meV; the shift in the centre of distribution is too slight to see from this figure for these parameters.

 As in the last section, we here focus on the behaviour of the $A^{(0)}$ electrons and will write down an approximate analytic theory for the behaviour of this distribution.
 To do so, we first discard LO processes (these we assume can be taken into account by an overall loss factor $e^{-\gamma_0 t}$ which, since $\gamma_0$ is effectively constant over the energy-scale relevant for LA emission, can simply be removed by normalising the $A^{(0)}$ distribution), and confine ourselves to the outermost $n=0$ edge channel.
 To simplify notation, we thus drop the LA superscript and channel index for this section.